Mark-Seaman/Shrinking-World-Pubs/journey/Pub/ColdWar.md

 detonations in nearby the nearby Nevada Test Site.
 On several occasions there were jet stream patterns that carried fallout over Flagstaff.
 A fairly recent lawsuit made certain residents of the city, who conducted cancer, eligible for a government payout.
-My mother-in-law was one of the plaintiffs and my wife is also eligible (if she gets cancer).
+My mother-in-law was one of the plaintiffs in the suit.
+My wife recently contracted Bile Duct cancer as a direct result of the fallout that fell on Flagstaff when she was three.
+She died at age 63 just six weeks after being diagnosed.

 When I was ten we spent a year in Greece which was ruled by a dictatorship.
 Greece was the only Balkan state that was not Communist and the Soviets were